 ___________________________________________________________________________________________

 So the Indy Ad Show arrived a few weeks later and my wife and I attended.
 I saw the Nut House on the same seller's table, and after greeting him and his wife and some chit-chat I went over to check it out, this time more carefully than I had in Chicago.
 The Indy Ad Show is a good one but there's less coin-op there than at the Chicagoland show, hence less competition for my attention.
 Plus, I'd had a few weeks to get hungry again...y'all know how that goes, right?
 I was still intrigued by the etched midsection, but not intrigued enough to pull the trigger at the price.
 The seller and I were standing side by side in front of the machine and discussing it when my wife walked over and stood by the seller, whom she knows and is friendly with.
 She glanced at the Nut House and said to both of us: "Oh, that's cute!"
 And then to me: "You can buy that one."
 I said "Can I put it somewhere you can see it?"
 She said "Yes" and then walked away.
 I watched her walk away and then looked at the seller, who'd watched this exchange.
-He turned to me and I saw a gleam in his eyes and a slight smile (or was it a smirk?) on his face.
+He turned to me and I saw a gleam in his eyes and a grin (or was it a smirk?) on his face.
 The machine's on my website so you know what happened next.

 The machine was parched and needed to be rejuvenated.
 I brought it home, disassembled it, hosed it down with WD-40, and then let it set for 5 months while I was in Boston for work.
 When I got back to town I re-assembled it, added some navy beans old dessicated candy to it, and set it on top of a lawyers' bookcase in my office with two other small machines.
 It fit the space perfectly and looked good.
 Not long after I did that, my wife came into my office to ask me something, and when she turned to leave she saw the Nut House and said "Heyyyyy, you were gonna put that somewhere I could see it!"
 I said "Where do you want it" and she said "On the bookshelves in the family room."
 I said "Okay, but I'll have to bump something."
 She said "Can I choose what it replaces?" and I said "Yep."
 I grabbed the Nut House and we walked to the family room.
 She looked over the machines and finally pointed to the spot where this was and said "You can put it here."
 I said okay, put the Nut House there and moved the collar button vendor to the lawyers' bookcase where the Nut House had been.
-I was surprised at the Indy Ad Show that she liked it---it's an interesting machine but it's not pretty and she typically doesn't like 'silver machines'---but 6 months later she remembered it and wanted it moved to a more-frequent line of sight so she musta been serious when she said she liked it.

 ___________________________________________________________________________________________